Light Pipe Design Guide

 What Are Light Pipes Made Of?

-Compared to polycarbonate, acrylic is hands down more superior when it comes to optical properties.
-It’s easy to mold, naturally UV stable for outdoor use and transmits light better than any plastic material available.
-So why wouldn’t you always use acrylic as your go-to light pipe materials?
-There may be instances where you need a more durable light pipe that still performs well, but also provides more resistance to heat.
+So why wouldn’t you always use acrylic as your go-to light pipe material?
+There may be instances where you need a more durable light pipe that still performs well but also provides more resistance to heat.
 That’s where polycarbonate comes in.

-Polycarbonate light pipes provide outstanding light transmission, while being more suitable for higher-temp operations.
-Polycarbonate is also available in UV stabilized grades that are ideal for outdoor use.
-So, how do you choose the best light pipe for your application?
-Start with your product and application requirements, as these will generally lead you to a more obvious choice:
+Polycarbonate light pipes provide outstanding light transmission while being more suitable for higher-temp operations.
+Polycarbonate is also available in UV-stabilized grades that are ideal for outdoor use.

 • Type of light being used